Use case #0001

 Signal SourceWhat It RevealsPredictive StrengthAccess MethodLimitation

-Account Aggregator (AA) 18-month bank behaviour: income regularity, balance trend, obligation payments, zero-balance events, NACH debits Strong Borrower consent via AA framework · RBI-regulated Requires borrower consent; some banks not yet AA-connected
+open banking (AA) 18-month bank behavior: income regularity, balance trend, obligation payments, zero-balance events, ACH debits Strong Borrower consent via AA framework · Fed / OCC-regulated Requires borrower consent; some banks not yet AA-connected

 EPFO member passbook Employment tenure, salary band, employer stability, contribution regularity — verified from government source Strong Borrower-shared EPFO UAN · Or DigiLocker pull with consent Salaried employees only; informal sector excluded